 The growth of this market is projected to continue, with mobile games expected to take up approximately 60% of the market by 2019.
 It will come as no surprise that China is the fastest growing market out there.
 Smaller companies like Huawei are rapidly gaining exposures in this market and making gaming smartphones much more affordable.

 The games that players are experimenting with are pretty diverse too.
 They can really cover any form of gameplay or theme, with puzzle games becoming exceptionally popular.
 Games like Candy Crush and Roulette are always a mainstay of the mobile player.
-UK mobile casino sites offer the UK greatest games on mobile, which allow consumers the chance to win real money while playing.

 The success of this market largely comes from the freemium gaming model.
 This allows players to enjoy the experience of playing the game without spending any money.
 They can earn in game currency in other ways, like sharing on social media or inviting their friends to play.
 When you consider the costs of other forms of gaming, like PC or console gaming, this can explain some of the popularity of these games.

 The next step seems to be Virtual Reality peripherals, like Google Cardboard or Samsung VR headsets.
 These enhance the phone gaming experience, while still using the basic tech that most people already own.
 Though there are more sophisticated VR options like the Vive or Oculus Rift, these are expensive investments for a very new market.
 This seems to be another way that the mobile market is a step ahead of the PC gaming market.